-By Mark Foley – Sr. Mechanical Designer
+By Mark Foley – Engineering Manager

 If you are involved in the development of medical devices, it’s likely you’ve heard the words ‘design outputs’.
 Well – What are design outputs?
 What purpose do they serve?
 Why should I be concerned about them?
 These are all just a few questions you will probably ask yourself.

 I recommend that during your design stage you create a mechanism to serve as a deliverable that will force you to evaluate each design output against each design input before its release.
 This is a paper exercise that can often be accomplished in a single document.
 I like to refer to the document as a technical review.

 Changes made after a design freeze can often mean that other activities or assessments will need to happen and these activities are sure to drain time from your schedule and money from your budget, which doesn’t do anyone any good.